-His latest publications are related to resilience and vulnerability to socio-natural disasters and conflicts; climate change, peak oil and transition strategies; urban agriculture and food security; and applied fieldwork research.
-Ability to write reports in different formats for broad and varied audiences and have experience publishing in international journals and book chapters.
+At the academic level, he has taught at universities and is the author of articles and book chapters.
+His latest publications are related to resilience and vulnerability to socio-environmental disasters and conflicts; climate change, peak oil and transition strategies; urban agriculture and food security; and applied fieldwork research.

 In terms of applied research, Rod has experience and training in the development of fieldwork in hostile, complex and remote areas, being certified by United Nations, Red Cross, Centre for Safety and Development, GCORE, and RedR Emergency Response.